UWPCE-PythonCert/PythonCertDevel/_sources/exercises/html_renderer.rst.txt

 You will need to override the render method to render just the one tag and attributes, if any.

+Note that self closing tags can't have any content.
+MAke sure that your SelfClosingTag element raises an exception if someone tries to put in any content -- probably a ``TypeError``.

 Create a couple subclasses of ``SelfClosingTag`` for and <hr /> and <br />

 Note that you now have a couple render methods -- is there repeated code in them?